REA analysis shows that more than half of Australian properties are cheaper to buy than rent due to the record low-interest rates.

 Another factor that plays an important role is the location.
 In regional areas, 48.2 per cent of properties are cheaper to buy rather than rent.

-Those who bought a unit were more likely to spend less, with suburbs in Sydney’s west, south-west and Canterbury Bankstown region offering significantly lower repayments than rent.
-You would be surprised to learn that some of the best and reputable suburbs are also the ones that is cheaper to buy than rent!
+Those who bought a unit were more likely to spend less, with suburbs in Sydney’s west, southwest and Canterbury Bankstown region offering significantly lower repayments than rent.
+You would be surprised to learn that some of the best and most reputable suburbs are also the ones that are cheaper to buy than rent!

 The top suburbs where it is cheaper to buy than rent include Fairfield, Granville, Liverpool and Villawood.
 In these West and South West suburbs, the weekly difference between buying and renting was about $10 to 20 cheaper.

 |Greater SydneyTop 10 suburbs where it’s cheaper to buy a unit than rent one|

 Granville – Monthly price differential: -$612*